Should You Disclose Your Criminal Record on Your Resume?

 No, employers do not need to know about all of your convictions, so you won’t need to include them all on your resume.
 Only the ones relevant to the job role in question have to be disclosed.
 That’s why, at the beginning of your police check online application, you are asked to provide details relating to the purpose of your police check.

-Providing this information helps to determine which of your previous convictions, if any, will be included on your police certificate.
+Providing this information helps to determine which of your previous convictions, if any, will be included on your national police check.
 Say, for example, that a person with a criminal history applies for a position at a bank.
 If their former offences involve fraud or theft, those convictions would be disclosed on the person’s police check certificate for that particular job.

-In addition, convictions that are more than 10 years old usually aren’t disclosed on a police certificate, even if they are in some way related to the position being applied for.
+In addition, convictions that are more than 10 years old usually aren’t disclosed on a national police check, even if they are in some way related to the position being applied for.
 This is because of something called spent convictions legislation, which basically wipes a person’s past convictions after a specified waiting period.

 How Does Spent Convictions Legislation Work?

 Spent convictions legislation applies differently across the different States and Territories of Australia.
 Generally speaking, though, convictions automatically become spent after a waiting period of around 10 years, as long as the individual does not re-offend in the meantime.
-Spent convictions will not, in most cases, be disclosed on a national police certificate, although there are exceptions.
+Spent convictions will not, in most cases, be disclosed on a national police check, although there are exceptions.

 As mentioned above, there are variations in how spent convictions legislation is enforced in different regions.
 Most notably, in West Australia, convictions do not become spent automatically.
 Instead, former offenders have to apply for spent convictions.